 20% = Aggressive

 The more aggressive your weight loss, the more it will likely impact your performance on a day-to-day basis which is something to consider.
-If you are heading into a competition, race, fight, etc, you will likely not want to sabotage your performance leading into the event so a slow and steady weight loss may be more appropriate.
+If you are heading into a competition, race, fight, etc, you will likely not want to sabotage your performance leading into the event.
+A slow and steady weight loss may be more appropriate.

 If you have to make weight for an event and you have 6 weeks to do it before heading into a performance-focused block of training, that may be the time to lean more towards the aggressive rate of weight loss.